OwnPGH Homeownership Program

 Financing for homebuyers in the City of Pittsburgh

-The OwnPGH Homeownership Program (OwnPGH) provides up to $90,000 to homebuyers seeking to purchase a home within the City of Pittsburgh.
+The OwnPGH Homeownership Program (OwnPGH) provided up to $90,000 to homebuyers seeking to purchase a home within the City of Pittsburgh.

 About the Program

-Homebuyers may receive up to $90,000 total, in the form of a grant, for the purchase of a house within the City of Pittsburgh.* The grant may be available for those with a household income of 80% of Area Median Income (AMI) or below.
+Homebuyers with a household income of 80% of Area Median Income (AMI) or below were able to receive up to $90,000 total, in the form of a grant, for the purchase of a house within the City of Pittsburgh.

 OwnPGH Bank Partners